-On 28 October 2011 the Icelandic Supreme Court ruled that UK Local Authorises' claims in the administration of Glitnir and Landsbanki qualified as priority claims under Icelandic bankruptcy legislation.
+On 28 October 2011 the Icelandic Supreme Court ruled that UK Local Authorities' claims in the administration of Glitnir and Landsbanki qualified as priority claims under Icelandic bankruptcy legislation.
 This means that the value of local authorities' claims in Icelandic administration qualifying for priority settlement are now final and will, at the very least, be equal to the value of the original deposit plus interest accrued to 22 April 2009.
-At the 31 March 2012 the Council had received £6.2m from Icelandic Banks.
-The Council has adopted latest (May 2012) CIPFA LAAP bulletin 82 guidance and reduced its estimated impairment loss by £5.8m, reversed out last year's capitalisation expenditure and replenished Capital Receipt Reserves by £4.1m.
-The changes in the June 2012 CIPFA LAAP bulletin 82 were not material and are not reflected in the accounts.
-The Council also set up a new escrow deposit account to record outstanding payments held in Icelandic Krona, as this cannot currently be converted into GBP due to currency controls in Iceland.
-The value of the escrow deposit is recorded on the balance sheet at fair value at 31 March 2012.
+At the 31 March 2013 the Council had received £6.7m from Icelandic Banks.
+The Council has adopted latest (Update 7 - May 2013) CIPFA LAAP bulletin 82 guidance.
+The latest estimate of total recoveries was 83.5% for Kaupthing Singer & Friedlander and 100% for Landsbanki Island.
+As with Glitnir, Icelandic Kroner distribution already made to the Council have been placed into escrow which is earning interest at the following rate for 2012/13;